 Likened to being the ‘Harajuku’ of Taipei, Ximendeng is also home to many fashion stores, electronic shops, and trendy restaurants and clubs.
 On the weekends there will be crowds of youth on the streets heading to the latest ‘in’ place.
 If you’re keen for a wild night of partying, look out for the hosts who stand in front of such places handing out fliers, and of course, the lines of people standing outside are also a good indicator.
 Some bars and clubs sometimes offer deals such as waived entrance fees for females on certain days, so that’s something to look out for!

-2. Top things to do in Taipei Taiwan – Visit Shilin Night Market for Delicious Street Food
+2. Visit Shilin Night Market for Delicious Street Food

 One of the largest and most popular night markets in Taiwan, Shilin Night Market is pretty much a must-do when you’re in Taipei.
 Taipei is all about the food and night markets, and Shilin is the epitome of both.
 It’s easily accessible via public transport, opens longer hours than most, and offers a plethora of food options as well as clothing, toys, electronics, and various other stalls selling random merchandise you can spend some time exploring.